Empress Nara: Debate over historical maiden name

-Early life
+Life

+Family background

-The date of the Step-Empress's birth is a matter of debate, with the book Four Genealogies of the Qing Royal House stating that she was born some time in the second lunar month of an unknown year, and at least one modern book stating that she was born on the 10th day of the 2nd month of the 57th year of the Kangxi Emperor's reign.
+The date of the Step-Empress' birth is a matter of debate, with the book Four Genealogies of the Qing Royal House stating that she was born some time in the second lunar month of an unknown year, and at least one modern book stating that she was born on the 10th day of the 2nd month of the 57th year of the Kangxi Emperor's reign.
 (Note: 11 March 1718) She was born to Narbu, a niru ejen, or assistant captain.

+Yongzheng era

+Hongli's father, the Yongzheng Emperor, appointed Lady Nara as his secondary consort shortly before his ascension to the throne.
+She was noted to have gained Hongli's favor during this time.

+Qianlong era

-Before Hongli's enthronement in 1735, his father, the Yongzheng Emperor, appointed Lady Nara as his secondary consort.
-She was noted to have gained Hongli's favour during this time.
-After the death of Yongzheng, Hongli succeeded him as the Qianlong Emperor, and Lady Nara was granted to rank of consort, with the honorific title "Xian" (嫻; "elegant"), on 23 January 1738.
+After the death of Yongzheng in 1735, Hongli succeeded him as the Qianlong Emperor, and Lady Nara was granted to rank of consort, with the honorific title "Xian" (嫻; "elegant"), on 23 January 1738.
 (Note: 23 January 1738) Her pleasant character also won the favour of Qianlong's mother, Empress Dowager Chongqing, and on 9 December 1745, she was promoted to noble consort.

-As empress

 Qianlong's first wife, Empress Xiaoxianchun, died in 1748, but the circumstances were not well documented by historical sources.
 Some say she died on a boat in Dezhou, but most believe that she made it back to the Forbidden City in Beijing.

 The Emperor later elevated Lady Nara to the position of imperial noble consort via an edict issued on 20 May 1749, giving her administrative powers over the harem as acting empress.

 Two years later, an edict to appoint the Imperial Noble Consort as the new empress was issued on 13 August 1750.
 The decision was made following the end of the mourning period for Empress Xiaoxianchun.
 From then on, the Step-Empress accompanied Qianlong on many trips, ancestral worship ceremonies, and hunts.

 Between the 17th year of Qianlong to the 20th year, (Note: A time period spanning from 15 February 1752 to 30 January 1756.) the Step-Empress gave birth to three children: the 12th prince, Yongji (永璂), an unnamed daughter, and the 13th prince, Yongjing (永璟), respectively.